cecelot/site/src/content/blog/othello.md

 ...right?
 Wrong.

 I tried for months to build an engine for the game that could simply validate moves.
-After running [perft](https://www.chessprogramming.org/Perft) at [depths](https://en.wikipedia.org/wiki/Tree-depth) of 1-6, I moved on to a depth of 7, which far took too long for debugging errors to be feasible (considering the degree I was willing to tolerate waiting).
-This was further compounded when I hit a road block trying to improve performance _even more than I already had_.
+After running [perft](https://www.chessprogramming.org/Perft) at [depths](https://en.wikipedia.org/wiki/Tree-depth) of 1-6, I moved on to a depth of 7, which took far too long for iteratively debugging errors to be feasible.
+This was further compounded when I hit a road block trying to improve performance even more than I already had.
 Perhaps with a fresh approach and more experience with Rust than I had at the time, I could have been more successful, but I decided to discontinue the project because the "chess part" was distracting me too much from my end goal: building the app itself.

 Several months ago, back in February, I decided to revisit the concept.
 This time, I had a different, much simpler target: Othello, otherwise known as Reversi.